codeface-io/SwiftLSP/README.md

 ### Wrap Messages in Packets

-To send LSP messages via data channels, the standard defines how to [wrap each message](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#baseProtocol) in what we call an `LSP.Packet`, which holds the `Data`  of its `header`- an `content` part.
+To send LSP messages via data channels, the standard defines how to [wrap each message](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#baseProtocol) in what we call an `LSP.Packet`, which holds the `Data`  of its `header`- and `content` part.

 ```swift
 let myRequestMessagePacket = try LSP.Packet(myRequestMessage)